Finally Get Unstuck From Your Past

 Trauma can have long lasting effects on all aspects of your life, whether you remember the trauma or not.
 You might experience medical complications, physical symptoms such as tension or difficulty sleeping, and emotional symptoms such as anxiety, fearfulness, depression or shame.
 You may also find yourself avoiding situations that remind you of the trauma.
 You might numb or soothe yourself with food, alcohol, sex or other substances and may not even know why.

 Eddins Counseling Group aims to make a difference in people’s lives through counseling, therapy and other treatments.
-One of these methods is EDMR Therapy, which is a powerful treatment approach that can help you break free from trauma and its lasting symptoms.
+One of these methods is EDMR Therapy, which is a powerful treatment approach used by a trained trauma therapist that can help you break free from trauma and its lasting symptoms.

 What is EMDR Therapy?